ZanSara/zansara.github.io/content/posts/2025-09-15-playing-guess-who-with-an-llm.md

 - Sonoma Dusk Alpha
 - Sonoma Sky Alpha

-It may sound like a lot of work, but as you'll see in a minute, for many of them it didn't take long to form an opinion about their skill.
+It may sound like a lot of work, but as you'll see in a minute, for many of them it didn't take me long to form an opinion about their skill.

 # The prompts